 Local governments have a role to play and resources to use in cultivating a flourishing food system with supportive plans and regulations.

-The committee — comprised of local food leaders, educators, local government officials, conservationists and farmers — meets monthly to talk about local government policies and regulations that affect community food systems across the U.P.
-“Much of the work related to community food systems in Michigan focuses on connecting area farmers with institutional and other large food purchasers in a community,” says Brad Neumann, Senior Educator with Michigan State University Extension.
-“Less work has been done on the local regulatory environment that might prohibit a family from growing or raising some of their own food.
+The committee, comprised of local food leaders, educators, local government officials, conservationists, and farmers meets monthly to talk about local government policies and regulations that affect community food systems across the U.P.
+Much of the work related to community food systems in Michigan focuses on connecting area farmers with institutional and other large food purchasers in a community.
+Less work has been done on the local regulatory environment that might prohibit a family from growing or raising some of their own food.

-The UPFE Policy Committee takes an educational and technical assistance approach in working with communities on local food system policy.
-The committee has developed several guides and educational resources and maintains a page on the UPFE website of its policy resources.
-For instance, the Community Food Systems Guide provides information on the benefits of a local food economy and also touches on the important local government consideration of the Michigan Right to Farm Act, PA 93 of 1981, as amended.
+The UPFE policy committee takes an educational and technical assistance approach in working with communities on local food system policy.
+The committee has developed several guides and educational resources housed on the UPFE website as policy resources.
+For instance, the Community Food Systems Guide provides information on the benefits of a local food economy and also touches on important local government considerations associated with the Michigan Right to Farm Act, PA 93 of 1981, as amended.

 Other policy resources available on the UPFE website include:

-- A Guide to Season Extension Structures - Provides descriptions and photos of standard small-scale produce growing practices and structures to create a common understanding among those growing the produce and the local officials charged with administering local ordinances.
+- A Guide to Season Extension Structures - provides descriptions and photos of standard small scale produce growing practices and structures to create a common understanding among those growing the produce and the local officials charged with administering local ordinances.

-- Sample Master Plan Language for Community Food Systems - Defines the components of a community-based food system, lists types of policies and regulations to consider, and includes an implementation section to be used to guide policy, programming, and regulation development as they relate to food systems.
+- Sample Master Plan Language for Community Food Systems - defines the components of a community-based food system, lists types of policies and regulations to consider, and includes an implementation section to be used to guide policy, programming, and regulation development as they relate to food systems.

-- Sample Zoning for Residential Small Livestock Keeping - Intended for use by local planning and zoning officials and others interested in tailoring local government zoning regulations to support community food systems where local authority to do so exists outside that covered by the Michigan Right to Farm Act.
+- Sample Zoning for Residential Small Livestock Keeping - intended for use by local planning and zoning officials and others interested in tailoring local government zoning regulations to support community food systems where local authority to do so exists outside that covered by the Michigan Right to Farm Act.

-When it comes to specific zoning standards in our sample documents, we’ve referenced science-based standards, because if a standard is questioned by an aggrieved party or even a court, that standard can only be justified if it is based on science and developed to protect public health, safety, and welfare.”
+When it comes to specific zoning standards in our sample documents, we’ve referenced science-based standards, because if a standard is questioned by an aggrieved party or even a court, that standard can only be justified if it is based on science and developed to protect public health, safety, and welfare.
 For example, the committee references technical documentation including the State of Michigan Urban Livestock Workgroup Recommendations Report and the Care of Farm Animals Generally Accepted Agricultural and Management Practices.